Erodotos/SearchEngine/README.md

  ### Options to run the project

  * First Way : download the precompiled .jar file from the repository

   1. Download search-engine-1.0-SNAPSHOT.jar
   2. Open the command-line at the folder you have downloaded the .jar file
   3. Use the following command ```java -jar <website> <number of pages to crawl> <number of threads> <usel old data?(true/false)> <no crawling?(true/false)> ```
+  4. Wait the server to initialize (about 1-2 minutes - depends on the hardware used)
+  5. Open the ```index.html``` file and try to search something by giving a query and the number of pages you want to get as a result.

- * Second Way : download the whole project and using maven generate your own jar file
+ * Second Way : download the whole project and using maven generate your own .jar file

+  1. Download the project from the repository
+  2. Import the project in you IDE - intellij Idea
+  3. Perform maven Lifecycle  ```clean``` operation
+  4. Perform maven Lifecycle  ```package``` operation
+  5. The .jar file is produced and saved in the created folder with name ```Target```
+  6. The following steps are the same as in the previus option